Free Consultation Available 24/7 - Speak With an Attorney Today

 What trucking company has the most trucks?

-Ryder System Inc. has the largest fleet under management with approximately 189,800 vehicles, followed by UPS with over 125,000 delivery vehicles and tractors.
+Ryder System Inc. has the largest fleet under management with approximately 189,800 vehicles, followed by UPS with over 125,000 vehicles.

 How many trucking companies operate in the US?